kasattejaswi/travel-log-backend/README.md

 GET /feed - Get the timeline feed.

 ### /post
-POST /post - Create a new post
+POST /post - Create a new post<br>
-GET /post - Get a particular post
+GET /post - Get a particular post<br>
 DELETE /post - Delete a particular post

 ### /like